In our online RIE® Parent-Infant Guidance™ Class, we talked about different questions and concerns, such as:

 - Maybe your parents had a difficult time tolerating your screaming and it was not allowed in your home when you were young.

 Now, what can you do?
 If we change our behavior, our children will change theirs.

 Respond rather than react.
 When we react, we may serve children as fast as we can to avoid their frustration or we may get angry and scold them for screaming.

 When we respond, we:

-- Focus on the child: See the child.
+See the child.
 Take time to say: “I hear you, you want this mango so much!!”
 You guess their need; sometimes guessing the need correctly brings half of the energy down.
 Your child will think: “Maybe I am not getting my mango right this moment but I am heard!”
 Also, you are acknowledging their strong emotions: “You want it so much!!”
 Now, you are naming the need and the emotions.
 In the future, children will be able to articulate what they want and how they feel about it.

-- Empathy: “Well, I think we can have a mango.”
+“Well, I think we can have a mango.”
 Use a friendly and relaxed tone of voice.
 You are creating an atmosphere of calmness and trust.
 Show empathy for their emotions – all emotions are acceptable.
 And your calmness should send a message that the situation is under control and everything will be okay.

-- Proceed to the kitchen: “I will wash it first.”
+“I will wash it first.”
 Pause.
 “Now, I am opening the water, making sure it is clean and ready to eat.”
 Pause.
 “I will dry the mango.
 And, now we can clean your hands, so I can give you a piece of mango.”
 When we narrate our actions, we show children what needs to be done step-by-step, and also you are sending a message of calmness.
 It needs to happen over and over before your child gets the process.

-- Serve the mango: enjoy your healthy snack together.
+Enjoy your healthy snack together.

 Let me know if you need more information about RIE® Parent-Infant Guidance™ Classes.